Essential Guide to Planning

 To ensure your emails are actioned appropriately please use the email@example.com email address use the @craigynoscastle.com email address of the person you are dealing with.
 Requirements that you have for your wedding plans, table arrangements, payments, guest numbers etc should be sent to @craigynoscastle.com email addresses.

 For any accommodation queries please also email firstname.lastname@example.org for accommodation bookings (all accommodation bookings go via reception).

-All emails to both the above addresses are automatically entered into your database file as they are received, and either responded to by reception or by someone in the Wedding Planning team, generally th same day unless your Planner is off for a day or two.
+All emails to both the above addresses are entered into your database file as they are received, and either responded to by reception or by someone in the Wedding Planning team, generally th same day unless your Planner is off for a day or two.
 Entering emails and chat transcripts on to your file allows us to create an 'audit trail' of all correspondence with you and to properly record the evolution of your wedding plans.
 In this way all your requirements for your wedding are trackable within the correspondence/ emails logged on your file.

-Communicating with the Castle by Phone
+Contact Castle by Phone

 Reception is manned 09.00 to 21.00 hrs whenever the castle is fully open for an event.
 On non-event days reception will close around 5pm.
 There is normally one receptionist on duty and even when there are two, both can be away from reception desk for a while.